suzmas/realsimple-theme/README.md

 * Realsimple is a clean, simple, (mostly) one page theme for Jekyll.
 Post links navigate away from the main page, but all other navigation uses fullpage.js.

+If you find any bugs or have suggestions for improving this theme, please let me know via email (suzanmsucro@gmail.com) or with a Github issue: github.com/suzmas/realsimple-theme.

+<iframe src="//giphy.com/embed/uuGQhuT8kDzry" width="480" height="328" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/uuGQhuT8kDzry">via GIPHY</a></p>

 ## Installation